‘Ken and Karen,’ the wealthy couple who pulled guns on protesters, inspired some genius memes

 It was a weekend full of Karens—the nickname du jour for entitled white women on a rampage.

 On Saturday morning, there was Grocery Store Karen, who pitched a fit in Trader Joe’s after being told to wear a mask.
-She was quickly trailed by Fajita Wife Karen, whose husband posted a sad photo of her staring longingly at a pristine plate of fajitas she was unable to eat, as servers struggled to produce the shredded cheese she required before taking so much as one bite.
+She was quickly trailed by Fajita Wife Karen, who stared longingly at a pristine plate of fajitas she was unable to eat, as servers struggled to produce the shredded cheese she required before taking so much as one bite.
 Then on Sunday came Grocery Store Karen Beta, who began hurling items from her cart at the floor because of—you guessed it—the store’s mask policy.

 After such a stacked weekend, who could have guessed that Sunday night would deliver the Uber Karen?
 No, she’s not a woman who flipped out in an Uber upon being asked not to cough directly in the driver’s nostrils, but rather the epitome of what we’re talking about when we talk about Karens.
 (To be fair, her husband, also a Karen, accompanied her on the journey as well.)